notaryproject/notation/specs/commandline/plugin.md

 ```
 ### Install a plugin from URL

-Install a Notation plugin from a remote location and verify the plugin checksum.
-Notation only supports installing plugins from an HTTPS URL, which means that the URL must start with "https://".
+Install a Notation plugin from a URL.
+Notation only supports HTTPS URL, which means that the URL must start with "https://".
+The URL MUST point to a resource in `.zip`, `.tar.gz`, or `single plugin executable file` format.
+In this scenario, the SHA-256 checksum of the resource MUST be provided.

 ```shell
 $ notation plugin install --sha256sum <digest> --url <HTTPS_URL>